robinbansal/hosp-web/README.md

 # hosp-web

-webpage made using html,css,bootstrap and js.
+Hospital website made using Html,Css,Js and boostrap

+It is made to avail the nearest ambulace by tracking the coordinates of location.